 - The upper is where Asics concentrated the changes in the Flux 4.
 Most evident in the changes is the use of a softer mesh with very open holes to create a two-way effect.

-- The upper is significantly more breathable while the shoe has a more sock-like fit because of the improved way that the mesh conforms to the foot of the runner.
+- The upper is significantly more breathable while the neutral running shoe has a more sock-like fit because of the improved way that the mesh conforms to the foot of the runner.

 - Another improvement in the upper is the removal of the thick and stitched forefoot overlays.
 Without these substantially thick and seamed overlays, there should be lesser risks of irritation and giving more breathing space in the forefoot.

-The outsole of the Gel Flux 4 is a standard Asics application where the sturdier AHAR rubber is located in areas that require more protection from wear and tear.
+The outsole of the Gel Flux 4 is a standard Asics application like its latest version, the Gel Flux 5, where the sturdier AHAR rubber is located in areas that require more protection from wear and tear.
 A softer blown rubber, called the DuraSponge is utilized in the forefoot for added cushioning and more traction.
-Asics’ staple technology, the Guidance Line, or a substantial vertical cut that spans almost the entire outsole helps with the movement from the back to the forefoot of the shoe.
+Asics’ staple technology, the Guidance Line, or a substantial vertical cut that spans almost the entire outsole helps with the movement from the back to the forefoot of the running shoe.
 There are also substantial flex grooves in the forefoot for flexibility.